 Team chemistry is the sum of relationships between every player and the coach.
 When coaches refer to strong or positive team chemistry, they are highlighting the team’s conscious effort to reach a common goal instead of selfish pursuits.
 Seasoned coaches understand that athletes won’t always see eye-to-eye and may dislike one another for any number of reasons, but they can still play together with purpose under their guidance.

-Coaches don’t improve team chemistry through choosing athletes who get along.
+Coaches don’t improve team chemistry by choosing athletes who get along.
 Instead, they initiate scenarios and provide environments that enable positive relationship growth or at least build respect.
 Teaching their athletes to work with others beyond their own personal feelings is a powerful skill that will be a benefit in their future athletic, professional, and personal careers.
 Cultivating trust, open communication, and equality between team members creates a stronger team bond and leads to success.

 Cultivate Positivity and Teamwork

 Positive team chemistry is learned from the coach.
 They lead by example and the team reflects the exemplified attitude and work ethic.
 If athletes see their coach speak negatively to them or others, they will do likewise.
-High school athletes are impressionable, and look to influential figures in their lives to emulate.
+High school athletes are impressionable and look to influential figures in their lives to emulate.
 When improving team chemistry, coaches need to start with their own example.

 There are a few ways coaches can provide a positive example.
 If one of their athletes is struggling or makes a mistake, they can communicate positively and effectively with them.
 Connecting with a player on a personal level and listening will result in a stronger performance.
 The goal is to teach the team to communicate in this way with one another.
 Another strategy is to celebrate strong performances and acknowledge progress.
 By focusing on the positive, coaches are indirectly teaching their team to be positive which is integral to team chemistry.